-VA San Francisco: Primary Care Residency
+VA San Francisco: Ocular Disease Residency

 The Optometry Residency Program at the San Francisco Department of Veterans Affairs Medical Center (SFVA) is a one-year post-doctoral clinical training program designed to provide advanced competency in clinical skills and scholarly development for recent optometry graduates within the multi-disciplinary clinical setting of this medical center.

-The goals of our residency program are to enhance the residents’ proficiency and develop advanced clinical competency in providing high-quality primary eye/vision care for the patients of this medical center.
+The goals of our residency program are to enhance the residents’ proficiency and develop advanced clinical competency in providing high-quality eye care for the patients of this medical center.
 During their time here, the resident will develop the ability to function as a member of the health care team through participation in a multidisciplinary health delivery system, and will enhance their scholarly development in the knowledge of clinical eye care and communication of that knowledge.

 The resident is expected to be in clinic five days per week, Monday-Friday from 8am to approximately 5pm.
 Urgent care follow-up may involve patient care outside these hours, but there are no on-call responsibilities.